-Subjects will not be pooled based on site size, but rather by country, to ensure a sufficient number of subjects per treatment arm in both ITT and PP populations for analysis that contain country as a model effect.
-Pooling by country will not be performed if the number of subjects at Canadian sites comprises less than 5% of enrolled subjects.
-Otherwise, pooling by country will be performed.
+Subjects will not be pooled based on site size, but rather by region, to ensure a sufficient number of subjects per treatment arm in both the ITT and PP sets for analysis that contain region as a model effect.
+The tables below show which countries comprise each of the regions to be used in analysis.